manuel-serrano/hiphop/doc/api.md

 Attributes and children of the node:

-* An expression or a signal name.
-* `pre` (optional, if signal name is given): test the presence of the signal at the previous instant.
+* A delay expression.
 * Take at least one child.

-Instantaneously suspend its body when the expression is true, or the signal is present.
+Instantaneously suspend its body when the delay expression elapses.
 The state of the body is saved, and is restore of following reaction, when the guard is not true.

 In the following example, `O` is emitted at each reaction if `I` is not present.
 However, `J` is never emitted: